Celtic tribes

 After the accession of Galba as ruler of the Roman world the Lingones sided with the rebellious legions in the Batavian rebellion (69-70 AD), declaring the independence of Gaul with the Trevirans.

-Between the second and first century BC the Lingones took a Roman denarius of P. Cornelius Sulla (151 BC) or of the dictator Sulla (89 BC) as a model for minting a series of silver coins.
-Because of a Greek inscription on the reverse, these have become known as Kaletedou-type.
+Between the second and first century BC ...
+These have become known as Kaletedou-type.
 The significance of the Greek inscriptions has not been explained.
 On the obverse is a helmeted head of Roma, the Greek inscription on the reverse is classed in 3 types:

 Caesar was very interested in a part of the Morini territory, the present-day region of Calais because here was the shortest crossing of the sea between Gaul and Britannia.
 The territory of the Morini and Menapii was well protected by marshes and woodland and suited for guerilla tactics.
 During the great Gallic rebellion led by Vercingetorix, the Morini sent a contingent of some 5000-7000 men to the relief force which had to liberate Alesia.

 The Remi were a Belgic tribe of north-eastern Gaul in the 1st century BC.
 They occupied the northern Champagne plain, between the rivers Mosa (Meuse) and Matrona (Marne), and along the river valleys of the Aisne and its tributaries the Aire and the Vesle.
-Their tribal capital was at Durocortum (Reims, France) and they were renowned for their horses and cavalry.
+Their tribal capital was at Durocortum (Reims, France) and they were renowned for their cavalry and horse-breeding.
+The Remi issued elegant electrum staters and other types with refined animal and equestrian motifs.

 The Remi, under Iccius and Andecombogius, allied themselves with Julius Caesar when he led the conquest of Gaul.
 The Remi tribe remained loyal to him throughout the entire Gallic Wars, the most pro-Roman of all the peoples of Gaul.
 The Celts were defeated at Telamon, which was the end of Celtic power in Italy.

-Examles of electrum ¼ staters of the Remi tribe
+3 Examples of Electrum quarter staters of the Remi

 Senones